 Sharon has Challenged me to come up with at least 10 things to do in our area during the Winter time.
 Well, I hear the call and I will answer it!
 Challenge accepted!
-So I will scour the area looking for inside and outside activities for our area, hoping to find something for everyone.
+So I will scour the area looking for inside and outside activities for our area, hoping to find some winter activities for everyone.

 - Ice Falls at Starved Rock and Matthiessen State Parks - With the freezing temperatures, the waterfalls at the parks turn even more magical when they freeze over.
 Different hues of Blue abound inside these falls, that you will see when you get right up to them.
 Bring your camera, they're very photogenic!
 Also you may see trained ice climbers inching their way to the top, but be careful not to get to close if you see them as chunks of ice may fall while they're doing it.